Eaternity/eaternity-website/_posts/app/0000-01-01-professional.md

   </div>
   <div class="row big-push-bottom">
     <div class="col-xs-12 col-sm-offset-1 col-sm-10 text-center">
       <p>We prepare you for allergens compliance regulations enabling you to concentrate on your core business.
-The new food labeling EU-regulation 1169/2011 for allergens becomes effective on 13.12.2014 and requires gastro-businesses in all 28 EU-countries to display ingredient information relating to the fourteen main allergens.
+The new food labeling EU-regulation 1169/2011 for allergens became effective on 13.12.2014 and requires gastro-businesses in all 28 EU-countries to display ingredient information relating to the fourteen main allergens.
 Our automated and rapid analysis of the ingredients used in your restaurant’s meals reduces your workload. by making The information you need on a daily basis is available at your fingertips.
 Employees have easy access to meet the information requirements of every guest and can print comprehensive and customized meal labels with minimum effort.
-If you haven’t got a digital recipe management storage system yet be sure to have a look at our menu-design studio or get in touch with us for more information.
-Declaring allergens properly is just the beginning.
-With our cloud solution you can also manage and analyze all other nutritional information that interests you.
+And declaring allergens properly is just the beginning.
+With the Eaternity App you can also manage and analyze all other nutritional information that interests you.
 We keep the data up-to-date and legally compliant so you don’t have to.</p>
     </div>
   </div>
 </div>